gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    In the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
-In that association context for the DTLS chunk there will exist reference (key-id) to the key material from one or more DTLS connections used to protect the data.
+In that association context for the DTLS chunk the DTLS Connection Index (DCI) is used to look up the key-material from the one DTLS connection used to authenticate the peer and establish this key-materail.
 Using the identified key-material and context the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
-And if decryption and integrity verification was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as path received on, original packet size, and ECN bits.
+And if decryption and integrity verification was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated per-packet meta data such as path received on, original packet size, and ECN bits.

    When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A different key-id than currently used in the DTLS chunk are used to indicate that this is a new handshake.
-The key-id is sent as pre-amble to any DTLS message sent as SCTP user message.
-When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection's key material in the DTLS chunk.
-After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS connection can be terminated and the key material for the DTLS chunk deleted.
+A different DCI than currently used in the DTLS chunk are used to indicate that this is a new handshake.
+The DCI is sent as pre-amble to any DTLS message sent as SCTP user message.
+When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection's key-material in the DTLS chunk.
+After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS connection can be terminated and the key-material deleted from the DTLS chunk's key store.

    The DTLS connection is free to send any alert, handshake message, or other non-application data to its peer at any point in time.
 Thus, enabling DTLS 1.3 Key Updates for example.
-   All non-application data SHOULD be sent by means of SCTP DATA chunks with DTLS-SCTP PPID as specified in
+   All DTLS message will be sent by means of SCTP user messages with DTLS-SCTP PPID as specified in
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.